bilalobe/trackone/adr/ADR-023-ots-vs-git-integrity.md

     - Script around Git plumbing for local diagnostics or developer UX.

   - But all such uses are **non‑normative**: they must not affect the core verification semantics or replace OTS proofs in any required check.

-#### Related decisions

-- ADR‑014: Stationary calendar sidecar for deterministic OTS behavior in CI.
-- ADR‑020: Safety‑net design for Merkle/OTS verification and ratchet enforcement.
-- Future ADR: Build and release provenance (container attestations) once GitHub attestation support is available for this repository.